franckvalot/opencell-website-test/content/platform/modules.md

   - contents:
       - content: >
           Our core platform is built around a powerful billing engine that provides rating, charging and invoice cycle management.
-      - content: >
 Rating functionality covers one-off events, such as activation and termination charges, subscription events and usage charges.
 Charging can be done to postpaid and prepaid wallets.
     title: Billing engine